SQLGen/DataSet/README.md

 # DataSet
-Academic dataset and Movie dataset for SQLGen
+Academic dataset and Movie dataset in paper "Learning to Generate Structured Queries from Natural Languagewith Indirect Supervision"